andrewli-create/nntv/src/pages/module/eq-basics-enhance-your-audio-with-equalization-techniques.md

 title: EQ Basics Enhance Your Audio with Equalization Techniques
 videothumbnail: /img/aeq_tn_nntv_v1.jpg
 videolink: https://www.youtube.com/embed/FAHMNV4J1fc?si=u_GKhtWisV07ok2q
+biooutcome: outcomes
+biography: Further develop an understanding of how EQ can be used as a creative tool in addition to a functional one, through practical examples given by the guest composer, and learn some examples of different ways EQ can fix unwanted audio artifacts, or completely creatively transform a recorded sound.
 script: >-
   Welcome to our quick guide to equalization, 	or E.Q.
 Let’s dive in!